cuzy-app/external-websites/docs/README.md

 **Humhub is embedded, external website is host (parent).
 Humhub addons are in an iframe.**

-You must have something to auto log (and auto register if no account) the user.
+You must have something to auto log (and auto register if no account) the user (see below).

 Allow Humhub to be embedded in an iframe by adding `frame-ancestors` in the headers: edit `proteced/config/web.php` and in the `modules` section, add:
 ```